Report Summary

 HTML Optimization

 HTML content can be minified and compressed by a website’s server.
 The most efficient way is to compress content using GZIP which reduces data amount travelling through the network between server and browser.
-HTML code on this page is well minified.
-It is highly recommended that content of this web page should be compressed using GZIP, as it can save up to 88.0 kB or 85% of the original size.
+This page needs HTML code to be minified as it can gain 16.5 kB, which is 24% of the original size.
+It is highly recommended that content of this web page should be compressed using GZIP, as it can save up to 57.0 kB or 83% of the original size.

 Image Optimization